zbjornson/bson-to-json/README.md

 TODO:
 - [ ] Fix crash when using iterator interface.
-- [ ] Try to reduce register spill
 - [ ] Refactor so it's usable as a C++ library?

 ## Benchmarks by BSON type (ops/sec):